xiaodongliang/Test-Offline-by-NPM/README.md

 * $ node server.js
 * Open a browser to visit `localhost:3001/upload.html`
 * Click `choose file` to select a model.
 Click [Translate this one for me]
 * Wait the process of translation completes.
-If it succeeds, an new item (urn) will be added to the list under `URN List`
+If it succeeds, a new item (urn) will be added to the list under `URN List`
 * Click one item in the list, a new page will pop out to load the model from your Forge repository as usual. i.e. on-line model
 * Click `Download Off-Line Model`
 * Wait the process of downloading completes.
-If it succeeds, an new item (svf path) will be added to the list under `Off-Line svf List`.
+If it succeeds, a new item (svf path) will be added to the list under `Off-Line svf List`.
 The corresponding package will be available at your server.
 * Click one item in the list, a new page will pop out to load the model from your server, using the offline libraries.
 * If you have an existing urn, input it in the text box under `My Urns` and click `Add to the list`.
 Then you can also view the model on-line or download its svf package to view offline model as mentioned above.